Gold inches up on dollar after sharp slide

-But the metal was still not far from Wednesday's near three-year low.
-Its safe-haven appeal has been severely dented since Fed Chairman Ben Bernanke said last week the U.S. central bank plans to start scaling back its $85 billion monthly bond purchases in the next few months.
-That would support an increase in interest rates, making gold comparatively less attractive.
+The metal was however still not far from Wednesday's near three-year low, with its safe-haven appeal severely dented since Fed Chairman Ben Bernanke announced a strategy last week to wind down the central bank's $85 billion monthly bond purchases over the next few months.
+This would support an increase in interest rates, making gold comparatively less attractive.

 "The market looks technically oversold and prices should see good support at $1,200," MKS Capital senior vice president Bernard Sin said.